microsoft/playwright/docs/development/click.md

     </script>
     ```

-    We wait for the element to be at a stable position, detect that it has been removed from the DOM and retry.
+    Playwright waits for the element to be at a stable position, detects that it has been removed from the DOM and retries.

 ### Targeting